wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 4.2 =
+- New: Improved external workaround.
+The body in the wrapper is not copied as simple string anymore (This removes e.g jQuery stuff that is attached in the DOM) but a div object is created where the child notes of the body are attached to.
+Thanks to Jason.
+- New: Improved external workaround.
+The wrapper div is now only rendered if needed.

 = 4.1.1 =
 - Fix: Hidden administration fields caused a notice when saving.